 Tool and Die Design

-Our in-house tool and die design team has decades of experience with tools and dies for precision metal stamping.
+Quality die and tool service for precision metal stamping is the heart of what we do.
 Simply put, we build dependable tools for efficient metal stamping production.
 If needed, we can build and design your tool in-house.
 Or, we can maintain your legacy tooling so you can keep your production pipeline full.
 We provide a standard Class A progressive tooling and maintenance plan that ensures quality for the lifetime of the part.
 First, we start with the right design.
 Secondly, we build our tools with tight tolerances, proper clearances, adjustable forms (when required), proper heat-treated alloys, precision wire cut EDM geometry, and precise assembly, fitting, and testing.